 Buses are amazing for inter-city trips.
 Most are run by a company known as Egged.
 Fares are reasonable and the journey is quick.
 You can buy tickets in advance at the bus station or buy direct from the driver.

 The rail service less extensive, but slowly spreading.
 It is all run by Israel Railways.
-Airlines cheap flight tickets Israel must be bought in advance, but you can book a seat when you do so.
+Airlines cheap flights to Israel must be bought in advance, but you can book a seat when you do so.

 Note that there is a no bus or rail service on public holidays or Shabbat.